The Rev. Lex Breckinridge

 Director of Music and Liturgical Arts

 Doug has been playing the organ since the age of 12, beginning with study at St. John’s Episcopal Church in Olympia, Washington.
 He holds a Bachelor of Music from the Eastman School of Music, a Master of Music from Indiana University, and Doctor of Sacred Music from the Graduate Theological Foundation at Oxford University.
 Doug has held several organist positions in the Episcopal Church, including Church of St. Michael and St. George in St. Louis, MO; Christ Church Episcopal Cathedral, Indianapolis, IN; St. Matthew’s Episcopal Church, Evanston, IL; and he most recently served Plymouth Congregational Church, Seattle.
 Doug is the recipient of first-place awards at the Ft.
 Wayne National Organ Competition and the American Guild of Organists National Youth Artists Competition.
-Along with serving as the Director of Music and Liturgical Arts at St. Thomas, he is the John Delo Faculty Fellow in Organ at the University Washington School of Music.
-His responsibilities at St. Thomas include directing our choirs and helping design our liturgies.
+Hhe was the John Delo Faculty Fellow in Organ at the University Washington School of Music.
+As the Director of Music and Liturgical Arts at St. Thomas, his responsibilities at St. Thomas include directing our choirs and helping design our liturgies.
 Doug enjoys hiking in the mountains, cross country skiing, and cooking.
 He is married to Catherine, Director of Development and External Relations at Hedgebrook – a writing colony for women on Whidbey Island.

 Godly Play Coordinator